 What is Data Science and who is a data scientist?
-If you are looking to advance your career in data and analytics, you might be asking yourself these questions over and over.
+If you are looking to advance your career in data and analytics or if you want to embark on a data science career, you might be asking yourself these questions.
 You may even have a few good answers in your mind as well.
 Below I’ll give you my definitions based on my experience as a Senior Data Scientist as well as an overview of data science’s impact on industry.

 A data scientist typically has knowledge about statistics, machine learning and big data analysis techniques and tools to infer insights from data.

 Today, industries are inevitably coupled with big data and data science has found its way into many industries.
-For example, financial institutions, health care organizations, retailers and many other industries have become dependent on data science insights in order to survive and progress.
-Your career in data science can take you to any one of these industries and as more and more industries jump on the big data band wagon, your career options become endless.
+For example: financial institutions, health care organizations, retailers and many other industries have become dependent on data science insights in order to survive and progress.
+Your career in data science can take you to any one of these industries.
+As more and more industries jump on the big data band wagon, your career options become endless.